Saint-Malo: Transport

-Saint-Malo has a terminal for ferry services with daily departures to Portsmouth operated by Brittany Ferries and services on most days Poole in England via the Channel Islands operated by Condor Ferries.
+Saint-Malo has a terminal for ferry services with daily departures to Portsmouth and on most days, departures to Poole via Guernsey, all operated by Brittany Ferries.
+DFDS Seaways operates a service most days to Jersey.
 It also has a railway station, Gare de Saint-Malo, offering direct TGV service to Rennes, Paris and several regional destinations.
 There is a bus service provided by Keolis.
 The town is served by the Dinard–Pleurtuit–Saint-Malo Airport around 5 km to the south.

 Sites of interest

 Now inseparably attached to the mainland, Saint-Malo is the most visited place in Brittany.
 Sites of interest include: